ufsit/documents/constitution.md

 ### Section B. Attendance

-Members must attend at least three in-house meetings and at least one additional club sponsored event per attending semester.
+Members must attend at least six in-house meetings and at least two additional club sponsored event per academic year.
+In-house meetings can be satisfied by attending the organization's weekly workshops or attending the Collegiate Cyber Defense Team's meetings.
+Additional club sponsored events include (but are not limited to) Capture The Flag events, security conferences with the club, Collegiate Cyber Defense Team competition.

 ## Article XIV: Amendments